Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Requirements Elicitation

-Following our human-centred requirements engineering framework, we first conducted a targeted, non-systematic review of both academic literature and grey literature (e.g., design guidelines from accessibility organisations, papers in archives, and blogs).
-This approach prioritised breadth over exhaustiveness, aiming to capture guidelines from previous research and practice.
-A key feature of this stage was that many of the guidelines extracted from the literature were outcomes of earlier participatory studies, where researchers directly engaged with these communities through interviews, workshops, and field observations.
-With this, we ensured that the elicitation stage incorporated the lived experiences of vulnerable users without duplicating previous data-collection efforts.
-We carried out a comparative analysis of the extracted guidelines to prepare them for the requirements engineering process. \begin{enumerate} \item The extracted guidelines were grouped into our four user groups based on the original literature \item Examined the guidelines to identify potential overlaps and shared needs.\\ This process revealed that while many guidelines were specific to a single group (e.g., high-contrast icons for colour-impaired users), a significant number were common to two or more groups.
+\begin{enumerate} \item The extracted guidelines were grouped into our four user groups based on the original literature \item Examined the guidelines to identify potential overlaps and shared needs.\\ This process revealed that while many guidelines were specific to a single group (e.g., high-contrast icons for colour-impaired users), a significant number were common to two or more groups.
 For instance, large, well-spaced buttons supported both elderly and people with low digital literacy, and a simplified navigation structure helped elderly, rural residents and individuals with low digital literacy as it simplified systems. \item Present these guidelines as ``Guidelines specific to a single vulnerable community" [Table \ref{tab_guidelines}], and ``Guidelines Shared between Vulnerable Communities" [Table \ref{tab_shared_guidelines}].
 These tables only show an extraction from the original guidelines, and the detailed guidelines can be found in Appendix A and B. \end{enumerate}